Weekly Meditation & Dharma – Teaching the Threes (In-Person & Online)

 Dana for SIMS and the Teachers can be offered online at https://seattleinsight.org/donate, or In-Person on Monday nights.

-The Monday evening ongoing class at SIMS starts with a meditation and is followed by a dharma talk.
-The evening is open to anyone who has had introductory meditation instruction from a qualified instructor.
+The Monday evening meeting at SIMS starts with a 40 minute meditation and is followed by a dharma talk.
+The evening is open to anyone who has had introductory meditation instruction from a qualified instructor or who has a meditation practice.
 Dharma talks are often presented in series.